syedumerahmedcode/linkedlist/readme.md

 # Circular singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (98) x2

-## Creation - Circular singly linked list
+## Creation in Circular singly linked list
 -  Diagram with changes (3x) (99).
 - Time complexity of creation with one node: O(1).

-## Insertion - Circular singly linked list
+## Insertion in Circular singly linked list
 -  Diagram with changes (1x) (100).
 - Time complexity of insertion of a node: O(n).

-## Traversal - circular singly linked list
+## Traversal in circular singly linked list

 - TODO: Add a diagram depicting the traversal in a circular singly linked list.
 (102) Time complexity: O(n)

-## Searching - circular singly linked list
+## Searching in circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (103) Time complexity: O(n)

-## Deletion - circular singly linked list
+## Deletion in circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (104+105) Time complexity: O(n)